hyphacoop/restructuring-futures/server/README.md

 This command tells Docker to run a new container from the deno-server image.
 The -p flags bind the ports inside the Docker container to ports on your machine, so you can access your Deno server.

+## 2. Running Directly with Deno

+Prerequisites: Ensure you have Deno installed on your machine.
+If not, you can find installation instructions [here](https://deno.com/manual@v1.11.3/getting_started/installation).

+Steps:

+1. Navigate to the Server Directory: Go to the appropriate folder that contains server.ts (/server/raspberry-pi/ or /server/others/).
+2. Run the Server: Use the following command:

+`deno run --allow-all server.ts`

+The server should now be running.
+If you have any issues, please issue a [bug report](https://github.com/hyphacoop/restructuring-futures/issues/new?assignees=TRIPLEDOUBLEV&labels=bug&projects=&template=bug_report.md&title=)

 To test the server, you will need the IP address of the machine that is running the server.

 Here is how you can obtain this IP address based on your machine's OS: